 Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
-Data Source: ARTMIS (order management and LMIS modules).

 Frequency/Timing of Data Acquisition: Given that the backlog number will continuously change as orders are fulfilled, cancelled, or placed on hold, data should be pulled two weeks after the reporting period end date.